| |

 function, which returns the maximum value for a set of

-function, which returns the total value for a set of values.**NEW KEYWORD**
+function, which returns the total value for a set of values.**NEW KEYWORD**The usage and purpose for

 these functions may vary from database to database, but